 Hot and Wet Weather Policy

-In cases of extreme heat (36 degrees or above) or wet weather, children stay indoors for half of the lunch play period.
+In cases of extreme heat (36 degrees or above) or wet weather, children stay indoors during playtime.
 When children are outside on hot days, they are required to stay in the shade with minimal strenuous exercise.
 All students must wear a sun safe hat in Terms 1, 2 and 4.
 A ‘No Hat No Play’ Policy applies.
 All teaching and learning spaces are fitted with reverse cycle air conditioning and heating.

-Students may not be at school prior to teachers commencing duty at 8:30am, unless they are attending OSHC.
+There is no supervision of students on school grounds prior to 8:30am, unless they are attending OSHC.